About Real Estate

 In December of 2018, McLaren Greater Lansing and Michigan State University broke ground on a collaboration to redesign and elevate health care for generations to come.
 The new health care campus will be home to a state-of-the-art acute care hospital, cancer center, medical services building, and other facilities to support health care delivery, educational opportunities, and medical research.

 The MSU Foundation manages about 20 acres of land that is currently available for new tenants.
-If your company is looking to move closer to Michigan State University, please contact RealEstate@msufoundation.org for more information.
+This area provides direct linkages to Michigan State University and all of its resources.
+If your company is looking to move closer to MSU, please contact RealEstate@msufoundation.org for more information.

 The Hatch is designed as a co-working, incubator space for Michigan State University college students, which are prospective, creative, and innovative entrepreneurs ready to develop their business ideas.
 Hatch members share a common workspace on the third floor of 325 E. Grand River Avenue and receives support from consultants and opportunities for funding resources.